nicholaishaw/sql-challenge/README.md

 **Figure 1.** *Entity-relationship diagram illustrating the relationships between SQL tables.*

 ## Data Engineering:
 After data modeling, tables were created in a SQL database based on the ERD.
 This involved creating the table schemas, data types, and identifying the primary and foreign keys.
 The six CSV files containing employee data from the 1980s and 1990s were imported into the respective tables.
-The schema for the table creations are stored in the 'sql-schema' folder.
+The schema for the table creations is stored in the 'sql-schema' folder.

 ![image](https://github.com/nicholaishaw/sql-challenge/assets/135463220/9deec272-4811-471f-b5d5-5ff2c2227fec)